frankaemika/docs/source/franka_matlab/compatibility.rst

 `libfranka and robot system compatibility <https://frankaemika.github.io/docs/compatibility.html>`_

 .. important::
     Make sure that you've installed and set up Matlab with a compatible compiler version!
-You can find the list of compatible compilers to Matlab in `this link <https://www.mathworks.com/support/requirements/supported-compilers.html>`_.
+You can find the list of Matlab compatible compilers in `this link <https://www.mathworks.com/support/requirements/supported-compilers.html>`_.

 .. hint::
     The `pick_and_place_with_RRT.mlx` Matlab demo is compatible with Matlab :math:`\geq` R2021b.